2010 Connecticut Senate election

-The 2010 Connecticut Senate election was held on Tuesday, November 2, 2010 to elect members to the Connecticut State Senate, one from each of the state's 36 Senatorial districts.
+The 2010 Connecticut Senate election was held on Tuesday, November 2, 2010, to elect members to the Connecticut State Senate, one from each of the state's 36 Senatorial districts.
 The date of this the election corresponded with other elections in the state, including ones for governor, U.S. Senate, and the Connecticut House of Representatives.

 Senators elected are serving a two-year term, which began in January 2011.

 The 2010 election cycle saw the election or re-election of 23 Democrats and 13 Republicans to fill the Senate's 36 seats.
 The only change in party representation occurred in the 31st District, where the incumbent Democrat was defeated, yielding a gain by the Republican Party.
 Three re-elected senators, all Democrats, resigned following the election, creating vacancies later filled by special elections on February 22, 2011.

+Predictions

 Results

 Results of the 2010 Connecticut Senate election.
 Party shading denotes winner of Senate seat.